Guidelines for Preoperative Cardiac and Pulmonary Testing

 Men over the age of 50 and women over the age of 60 should have a 12-lead EKG if one has not been performed in the past year.
 A patient of any age with cardiopulmonary disease, renal disease, hypertension, or diabetes, should also have a preoperative EKG performed close to the date of the procedure.
-Please upload a copy of the EKG, with interpretation, along with a prior EKG if available.
+Please send a copy of the EKG, with interpretation, along with a prior EKG if available.

 If the EKG is abnormal, or shows significant change from prior EKGs, the patient’s internist or cardiologist should determine the need for any additional assessment of cardiac functional status or coronary artery disease.
-Please refer the patient for PEPC telephone screening.

 No further work-up is indicated for patients with good functional capacity, who can generate an activity level of greater than 7 METS or tolerate a heart rate of 130 or more without symptoms.